MichLuszcz/portfolio/README.md

 	- Using Postman
 - ## [Guide Dog app](https://github.com/Faculty-guide-dog-app-team/Faculty-guide-dog-app)
 	A mobile application written in React meant to help mainly those hard of seeing find their way around universities, government buildings and other similar places.
 Useful to anyone wanting to quickly find their way around a building.
 Utilises BLE signals from transmitters (ESP-32 mikrocontrollers) placed around the building to accurately determine the users location by trilateration.
 The user may enter the number of the room they are looking for either by normal means or a voice command.
 The app uses the Dijkstra algorithm to find the shortest path to said room, and gives the user a series of detailed instructions on how to get there.

 	The app is a prototype, but could easily be expanded upon and improved.
-The main issue is the use of BLE instead of other, more accurate forms of determining the user's distance from the transmitters, but that's the only thing we were provided with
+The main issue is the use of BLE instead of other, more accurate forms of determining the user's distance from the transmitters, but that's the only thing we were provided with.

 	I was responsible for:
 	- The navigation system, using typescript and dijkstra's algorithm
 	- Designing a map format for representing the building, rooms and corridors to be used by the navigation system